-Petroleum-based chemicals used in rubber tire manufacturing are being replaced by processing oils and fibers made of plant cellulose.
-Japanese tire manufacturer “Yokohama tire” is making use of modified natural rubber compounds and processing oil derived from orange peels.
+Petroleum-based chemicals used in rubber tire manufacturing are being replaced by fibers and processing oils made of plant cellulose.
+Japanese tire manufacturer Yokohama Tire Corporation is using processing oil derived from orange peels and modified natural rubber compounds to manufacture tires.
 These green tires will also overcome the problem of poor traction in braking and cornering.

-Avail customized purchase options to meet your research needs:
+Avail customized purchase options to meet your exact research needs:

 Get your queries resolved from an industry expert.
-Request for a free product review before report purchase.

-Speak to the report author to design an exclusive study to serve your research needs.
+Design an exclusive study to serve your research needs.

-A testimonial for service excellence represented in the form of BBB "A" Accreditation.
+A testimonial for service in the form of BBB "A" Accreditation.